 Distressed assets and business restructuring are a critical component of our practice.
 We have the resources to respond to the time-sensitivity of financial crises and provide whatever assistance is required.
 We regularly draw on resources from across the Firm to solve the multi-disciplinary problems posed by complex insolvencies and business restructuring endeavors.
 Our clients include secured lenders, debtors, bank groups, creditors’ committees, equity holders, and others.
 We are especially strong in complex cross-border restructuring and insolvency matters.

-The Firm has a premier Antitrust and Competition practice, and our Shanghai and Beijing lawyers and legal consultants are intimately familiar with China’s Anti-Monopoly Law.
+The Firm has a premier Antitrust and Competition practice, and our Shanghai lawyers and legal consultants are intimately familiar with China’s Anti-Monopoly Law.
 We advise companies on the unique competitive issues involved in conducting business across borders, and we regularly counsel clients on issues such as price fixing, market allocation, dealer price cutting, price discrimination, tying, and the unique challenges posed by regulated industries.

 Our offices assist clients with their international trade issues such as import/export restrictions, trade barriers, and customs duties.
 Our lawyers and legal consultants are experienced with the requirements, procedures, and sanctions of the various authorities responsible for regulating international trade, particularly the State Administrative of Foreign Exchange (“SAFE”).
 We have experience with both existing and evolving platforms for international trade regulations and dispute resolution, including the use of arbitration under bilateral investment treatises and other international agreements.